sacarlson/stellar_utility/multi-sign-server/readme.md

 ##dependancies
 most if not all of the dependancies should be contained in the Gemfile in this directory other than that you do need bundler and I also run rbenv with ruby 1.9.3-p484 as default but newer ruby should also work just never tried

+## System platforms supported
+Only ever tried on Linux Mint 17 but should run on most any Ubuntu,debian derivitive or later version of Linux.
+In theory I guess it could be ported to windows or most any system that supports ruby.